brandonb927/brandonb-sites/_pages/uses.md

 {% responsive_image path:_assets/media/pages/uses-comet-neowise.jpg alt:"The comet NEOWISE taken July 17th 2020" %}

 I also have some of my shots from Flickr over on my [photos page]({% link photos.html %}) if you're curious!

+## Amateur Radio

+In my truck I currently run a Kenwood TM-V71A 50W mobile transceiver connected to a Comet CA-2X4SR dual band 40" antenna.
+At home I have a few Baofeng handheld transceivers with 14" Nagoya whip antennas.